The 13th Annual

 Artist and photographer Diana Molina will present a program of her dramatic photos of the Gila River’s native plants, and talk about how these plants were traditionally used for foods, medicines, dyes, building materials, and more.Molina’s sumptuous images depict the relationships of people, land, rivers, and culture rooted in New Mexico’s unique environment.

 Lyla June Johnston is a multi-talented Diné anthropologist, musician, teacher, and poet.
 Lyla June Johnston will present the story of Native Americans’ tending of native trees and their historic uses.
 Lyla June will also perform her original songs and spoken word compositions.

 Richard Felger has conducted research in deserts worldwide and has published extensively on botany, ethnobiology, and new food crops.
 Based on his search of the world for new aridland food crops, he is focusing collaborative new-crops work on New Mexico and Southwest food plants.

-Biologist Miguel Santistevan is a northern New Mexico teacher and experimental farmer, tions created in acequia-based villages, examining the agricultural traditions of northern New Mexico and the current movement to revive traditions of saving and planting seeds adapted to local conditions.
+Agricultural ecologist Miguel Santistevan is a northern New Mexico teacher, experimental farmer, and acequia parciante.
+He will discuss the agricultural traditions of northern New Mexico and the current movement to revive traditions of saving and planting seeds adapted to local conditions.